-- 1.7 Revenue budget proposals for the GLA and its functional bodies are presented in sections 3 to 9 of this document.
+1.8 Revenue budget proposals for the GLA and its functional bodies are presented in sections 3 to 9 of this document.
 The GLA's proposals are shown first, and the remainder are presented in order of magnitude of their council tax requirement.
-Revenue budgets at a subjective level and reserves are set out in Appendices A to F. - 1.8 Section 10 sets out the proposed Capital Strategy for the GLA Group, including the statutory Draft Capital Spending Plan.
-The individual capital spending plans, capital financing budgets and borrowing limits for the GLA and its functional bodies are set out in Appendices A to F. - 1.9 Appendix G provides a summary of the GLA Group's savings and collaboration activities. - 1.10 Appendix H sets out in further detail the assumptions used in this Draft Budget regarding the GLA's estimated aggregate retained business rates income and assumed council tax precept.
-The term 'business rates' is used throughout this document to refer to national non-domestic rates ("NNDR") as defined in legislation. - 1.11 Appendix I provides tables detailing measures included in the London Climate Budget from the GLA and its functional bodies; and tables detailing unfunded and unadopted additional measures that would support the Mayor's ambition to achieve net zero by 2030. - 1.12 Appendix J sets out the draft component and consolidated council tax requirements for 2025-26 for the GLA and its functional bodies. - 1.13 Please note that figures in the tables throughout this document may not sum exactly due to rounding.
+Revenue budgets at a subjective level and reserves are set out in Appendices A to F. A detailed breakdown of specific grants and related gross expenditure is included in the appendices for relevant bodies - GLA, MOPAC and LFC.

+- 1.9 Section 10 sets out the proposed Capital Strategy for the GLA Group, including the statutory Draft Capital Spending Plan.
+The individual capital spending plans, capital financing budgets and borrowing limits for the GLA and its functional bodies are set out in Appendices A to F. - 1.10 Appendix G provides a summary of the GLA Group's savings and collaboration activities. - 1.11 Appendix H sets out in further detail the assumptions used in this Final Draft Budget regarding the GLA's estimated aggregate retained business rates income and assumed council tax precept.
+The term 'business rates' is used throughout this document to refer to national non-domestic rates ("NNDR") as defined in legislation. - 1.12 Appendix I provides tables detailing measures included in the London Climate Budget from the GLA and its functional bodies; and tables detailing unfunded and unadopted additional measures that would support the Mayor's ambition to achieve net zero by 2030. - 1.13 Appendix J sets out the component and consolidated council tax requirements for 2025-26 for the GLA and its functional bodies. - 1.14 Please note that figures in the tables throughout this document may not sum exactly due to rounding.